gwen-interpreter/gwen/README.md

 Getting Started
 ---------------

-See our [getting started](doc/START.md) guide for a quick introduction to the development environment and a short tutorial on how to build an evaluation engine and use it in the interpreter.
+See our [getting started](doc/START.md) dev guide for a quick introduction to the development environment and a short tutorial on how to build an evaluation engine and use it in the interpreter.